 \subsection{Calculations parameters}

-All the calculation are done using the \texttt{ABINIT} code, in the PAW formalism.
-Spectral calculations are converged to a precision of 0.1~eV on the gap, structural parameter calculations are converged to 0.1~\AA$^3$ on the volume and cRPA calculations of effective interactions are converged to 0.1~eV.
+All the calculations are done using the \textsc{ABINIT} code, in the PAW formalism.
+Spectral calculations are converged to a precision of 0.1~eV on the gap, structural parameters calculations are converged to 0.1~\AA$^3$ on the volume, and cRPA calculations of effective interactions are converged to 0.1~eV.